| INTERIM. In the mean time; in the meanwhile. For example, one

 to mean the notice or summons which an appellant causes to be given to the

+opposite party, that the sentence will be reviewed by the superior judge.
 2. In the Scotch law, it is an instrument, of writing, made under the hand of

 a notary, and notified to a party, to inform him of a right which a third person